swisscom/Invoke-Forensics/README.md

   available [RegRipper](https://github.com/keydet89/RegRipper3.0)
   [plugins](https://github.com/keydet89/RegRipper3.0/tree/master/plugins) or
   [KAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape)'s
-  [targets and modules
+  [Targets and Modules
-  (KapeFiles)](https://github.com/EricZimmerman/KapeFiles) ("how was that module name again?"), run them or let you show the content of the files for inspection
+  (KapeFiles)](https://github.com/EricZimmerman/KapeFiles) ("what was that Module name again?"), run them or let you show the content of the files for inspection
-* you need to search for specific KAPE files based on a given filter ("Is there already a powershell console target available?")
+* you need to search for specific KAPE files based on a given filter ("Is there already a PowerShell console Target available?")

 ***
 <!-- vim-markdown-toc GFM -->